Halle/otherthings/README.md

 ## Usage

 run `python otherthings.py help` to see usage.
-If you want to see old follower/unfollower info, it is stored in a file generated at the same level as the script which is called followchangeshistory.txt.
+If you want to see old follower/unfollower info, it is stored in a file generated at the same level as the script which is called `followchangeshistory.txt`.
 It should be ignored by the .gitignore along with the other text files the script creates.

 ## Why is it called otherthings?